 - Flood Emergency Plan Appendixes

-For further information relating to floods, visit the Department of Human Services Flood Recovery website, SES website and the DSE website.
+For further information relating to floods, visit the Department of Health and Human Services Emergencies website, SES website and the DELWP website.

 Emergencies such as floods, fire, or power outages can present a number of food safety risks for both food businesses and households.
 Further information can be found on the Department of Human Services Food Safety website.
 For further information on food safety within the municipality please contact the Council's Health Office on 5624 2411 during business hours.

 After The Floods

 Baw Baw Shire Council provides assistance and advice to people within the Shire affected by flooding events.
 For those people affected by water and or rain entering their houses please contact the Council's Recovery Manager on 5624 2411 to register your address details for Council officers to conduct a needs assessment.

 Floods have the potential to impact on the health and wellbeing of your family, your community and yourself.
 It is important to look after yourself during and after a flood.
 The Department of Human Services have produced the 'After the Floods' fact sheet pack that suggests ways of coping with stress, looking after your general health and provides details on what financial assistance is available.
 Visit the Better Health website for more information.

 For those people adversely affected by drainage issues due to a recent rain/flooding event contact the Council on 5624 2411 to register your concerns.
 A Council officer will arrange a time to conduct a visit to your property.

 - Lightning Action Guide

 - Lightning is a real threat, with more than ten people dying due to lightning strikes each year in Australia.
 The following actions are recommended during a thunderstorm: